Skip to main content

 Adjusting the thermostat throughout the day, investing in fans, and being aware of your energy usage can reduce your energy expenses without sacrificing your comfort.
 Finding the best temperature for air conditioning is a balancing act between personal comfort and energy savings.
 It can vary from person to person based on personal preference, so use trial and error to find what works best for your home.

 Smart thermostats and regular AC maintenance can improve the energy efficiency of your home and save you money in the long run.
-If you need professional HVAC help, look no further than Semper Fi Heating & Cooling.
-Our team is ready to help keep your home cool in the summer without breaking the bank.
+If you need help from professional HVAC contractor in Buckeye, Scottsdale and Sun Lakes, look no further than Semper Fi Heating & Cooling.
+Our AC installation and repair team is ready to help keep your home cool in the summer without breaking the bank.
 Schedule an appointment today and see what we can do for you!

 Should You Turn Off Your AC When On Vacation?